 However, Devin’s wine tasting theory could suggest that the sophisticated vaper would do well to pair their desserts with a sweeter eliquid flavour.

-Have you ever considered the similarities between wine and e-liquid pairing?
+Have you ever considered the similarities between wine tasting and e-liquid pairing?
 Have you ever found any sweet flavours that go particularly well with a dessert?
 If so, let us know in the comments!